natalieh/wedding/_posts/2014-01-04-world-vision.md

 According to a marketing email from one of the stores we're registered at, most wedding gifts are purchased in the two weeks before the wedding.
 So, if you're reading this and you're coming to the wedding, chances are you haven't bought a gift yet!

-But this post isn't a reminder to buy us a wedding present&#8210;it's actually to tell you about an exciting alternative to buying us a wedding gift.
+But this post isn't a reminder to buy us a wedding present--it's actually to tell you about an exciting alternative to buying us a wedding gift.
 Imagine giving a meaningful gift that you don't have to worry about shipping or carrying it on your lap in a cramped airplane seat!
 (I, Cory, once sat with an owl trashcan on my lap on a flight across the country... believe me, you don't want the flight attendants giving you those dirty looks!)

 Natalie and I believe that our wedding is about more than just us.
 We have been blessed beyond measure with gifts, talents, financial means, and one another!
-One of our highest aims in our marriage is to help one another to use these blessings to bless others&#8210;down the street, across town, and all over the world.
+One of our highest aims in our marriage is to help one another to use these blessings to bless others--down the street, across town, and all over the world.
 For this reason, we are partnering with <a href="http://www.worldvision.org/">World Vision</a>, a Christian humanitarian organization dedicated to improving the lives of people all over the world, regardless of religion, racial, or ethnic boundaries.
 World Vision seeks to deal with the root causes of poverty and injustice by meeting physical